Armored Heart: Tamed Soul

 Celia mulled it over for a moment, then nodded.
 It would take her some time to get ready to travel anyways, and she couldn't see the harm in at least meeting Gella's brother before she left.
 Maybe she’d even get a spar in.

 Celia knocked on Lauren’s door.
-“Coming!” the pinkette's cheerful voice sounded from inside.
+“Coming!"
+The pinkette's cheerful voice sounded from inside.
 She opened the door, beaming at Celia before ushering her inside.

-The room was surprisingly not the pink-as-her-hair nightmare Celia had been imagining.
-Instead, it was clean and spacious - luxuriously so, more than Celia’s own room, though not by much.
-She could see little touches of Lauren's life, trinkets on the dresser beneath the mirror, a small statue of the Lady of Mercy by her nightstand, sheets still rumpled from a night’s sleep, a few paintings on the wall that looked... she blinked.
+The room was surprisingly not the pink-as-her-hair nightmare that Celia had been imagining.
+Instead, it was clean and spacious – luxuriously so, more than Celia’s own room, though not by much.
+She could see little touches of Lauren's life, trinkets on the dresser beneath the mirror, a small idol of the Lady of Mercy by her nightstand, sheets still rumpled from a night’s sleep, a few paintings on the wall that looked… She blinked.
 All in the same style, pretty and well-done, but not to the point of the luxurious excess she’d come to expect here.
-Did that mean...
-“Lauren, did you paint these yourself?”
+Did that mean… “Lauren, did you paint these yourself?”

 The priestess looked over.
 “Oh!
 Yeah, I did,” she grinned happily.
 “Gella had the paints and stuff shipped in special so I could try.”

 Spotting the little easel and supplies in the corner, Celia walked over frowning deeply.
-“That...” she sighed and rubbed her temples in a futile attempt to make things make more sense.
-“She bought you paints, and all this other stuff, because...” she trailed off, looking towards Lauren.
+“That…" She sighed and rubbed her temples in a futile attempt to make things make more sense.
+“She bought you paints, and all this other stuff, because…" She trailed off, looking towards Lauren.

 “Because I asked her to?”
 Lauren replied with equal confusion.
 “Well, yeah.
 I get bored sometimes, since I'm forbidden from wielding weapons, so I can’t practice with the others.
 The exercise helps sometimes, but I can't spend all day doing that.”
 Taking a seat, she tilted her head in confusion.
 “So, what can I help you with?”
 Lauren squinted at her, then her enchanted eyes went wide.
 “What happened to your pretty necklace?
 Did it break?”